Lars Bakkerud

+Manager career

-After ending his professional career, he became player-manager of Norheimsund in 2007.
-He also took a 30% position as director of sports in Løv-Ham.
+After ending his professional career, he came out of retirement to play the latter part of 2005 for SK Vard Haugesund.
+A back injury ruled him out already in August 2005.
+He was then hired as assistant manager of IL Sandviken's female team under head coach Arne Møller.
+Their stint ended in the summer of 2006, and Bakkerud was available to play for Løv-Ham.
+He was wanted as manager of Løv-Ham ahead of the 2007 season, but ended up as player-manager of Norheimsund while also taking a 30% position as director of sports in Løv-Ham.
 By chance, these two teams faced each other in the 2007 Norwegian Football Cup.
 He resigned in Løv-Ham after the 2007 season.

 In mid-2008 he was hired as player developed in his former club Helsingborg.
 After three and a half years he took the same role in Brann, only to embark on a manager career in Fredrikstad one year later.
 Both Lars Bakkerud and director of sports Joacim Jonsson soon found themselves on illness absence, opening for Håkon Wibe-Lund as caretaker manager.
-When Bakkerud still had not returned at the end of the season.
+When Bakkerud still had not returned at the end of the season, his contract was terminated.

-Ahead of the 2014 season he moved back to the Bergen district as director of sports in Os TF.
+Ahead of the 2014 season Bakkerud moved back to the Bergen Region as director of sports in Os TF.
 In mid-2015 he relocated to his native Vestfold as manager of Ørn-Horten.
-After a bad start in the 2016 2. divisjon he resigned.
-In 2017 he was ready for FK Tønsberg, where he became player developer, director of sports and coach.
+After a bad start in the 2016 2. divisjon he resigned his position.
+In 2017 he was ready for another club in the region, FK Tønsberg, where he became player developer, director of sports and coach.

+Personal life

+He married footballer Elin Hopland in the summer of 1996.